 The Board also participates in the Teachers' and State Employees' Comprehensive Major Medical Plan, a self-funded risk financing of the State administered by Blue Cross and Blue Shield of North Carolina.
-The Board pays the full cost of coverage for employees enrolled in the Comprehensive Major Medical Plan.
+The Board pays most of the cost of coverage for employees enrolled in the Comprehensive Major Medical Plan.